SigmaJahan/DEFault-DNN-Debugging/0_Artifact_Testing/README.md

 # Case Study Artifacts for ICSE 2025 Artifact Evaluation

 ## Overview
 This repository contains the necessary artifacts to reproduce the case study results presented in the associated research paper (Pre-print: https://arxiv.org/abs/2501.12560).
-The artifacts provided include data files, pre-trained models, and scripts used for the evaluation.
+The artifacts provided include data (extracted features), pre-trained models, and scripts used for the evaluation.

 **Note:** This package focuses on reproducing the case study results (included in the paper) due to the computational and time-intensive nature of processing the entire dataset.
+To reduce computational overhead, we provided extracted dynamic and static features from the sample PixelCNN model.
+These pre-processed features allow the scripts to run efficiently while producing the same results as those discussed in the paper.

 ---